Wolfchase/RainBot/README.md

-# VoidBot
+# RainBot (JS)

 This is the old source for RainBot in JavaScript.
-Currently being reworked into a Discord bot!

-_Stand By_
+Not being worked on anymore, but here for _historical reasons_.